 There are two types of hormonal emergency contraception; one which has to be taken within three days of unprotected sex, and the other within five days.
 The non-hormonal coil (IUD) is the most effective emergency contraception if inserted up to five days after unprotected sex.
+The IUD is just as effective on day 5 as it is on day 1.

 *most effective within 24 hours.
 Effectiveness decreases with time since unprotected sex